intro

 outputs (intermediate and final) and rendered documents are kept.
 The

-key specifies on-build actions, such as whether and
+build key specifies on-build actions, such as whether and

 how the code are versioned, and which project components (raw data,